High availability software: Redundancy and high availability

 10 hosts, each having 50% availability.
 But if they are used in parallel and fail independently, they can provide high availability.

-So for example if each of your hosts has only 50% availability, by using 10 of hosts in parallel, you can achieve 99.9023% availability.
+So for example if each of your hosts has only 50% availability, by using 10 hosts in parallel, you can achieve 99.9023% availability.

 Note that redundancy doesn’t always lead to higher availability.
 In fact, redundancy increases complexity which in turn reduces availability.
 According to Marc Brooker, to take advantage of redundancy, ensure that: